wed3/purdue-totp-auto-login/README.md

 # Purdue TOTP Auto Login

-A Chromium extension that completes Purdue's new Microsoft MFA verification-code, with optional stored-password **one-click mode**.
+A Chromium extension that completes Purdue's new Microsoft MFA verification code, with optional **one-click mode**.
 It does not emulate Microsoft Authenticator or approve push notifications.
 It makes no separate network requests.
 It only fills and submits the normal sign-in forms automatically so you don't have to pull your phone out every time.

 ## What it does